 This means that for the pre-industrial atmosphere, 90% primary absorption of infrared radiation from the ground required the first (0.29/0.899 = ) 0.322 or 32.2% of the atmosphere.
 Today it requires only the first (0.29/1.287 = ) 0.225 or 22.5% of the atmosphere to absorb the identical amount of radiation.

-While scientists are using numerical models to attempt to predict what will happen to various parts of the earth, and to establish a timetable, one thing is certain.
+While scientists are using numerical models to attempt, with varying degrees of success, to predict what will happen to various parts of the earth, and to establish a timetable, one thing is certain.
 As long as the upper atmosphere remains cooler than the equilibrium temperature, the earth will continue to gain energy.
 Nature will do what it will with the excess heat but the earth will continue to heat up as long as the upper atmosphere remains cooled.
 The energy balance can only be restored by raising the average temperature of the earth's surface.

 The reduction of the volume of atmospheric gas that absorbs the primary infrared radiation from the ground due to the increase in atmospheric greenhouse gases is the driving mechanism for increasing the average temperature of the earths atmosphere.
 This is exactly like putting an extra blanket over the whole earth and is the mechanism that causes global warming.
 The warmer air reduces the radiation from the ground because the temperature difference between the ground (which includes oceans and glaciers as well as land) and the air is reduced.
 If less heat is radiated away from the ground, it has to become warmer.
 Ice responds to this increased available energy by melting rather than getting warmer.
 Since vast areas of the earth's surface are frozen, melting ice provides a moderating influence of the rate of global warming.